jytan17/jytan17.github.io/_posts/2021-09-28-Machine-Learning-Package-Experiements.md

 ## Feedforward Network

-Below we will test our implementation of a basic feed forward neural network on the MNIST dataset.
+Below, we have tested our implementation of a basic feed forward neural network on the MNIST dataset.

 The mnist dataset is taken from the "sample_data" on google colab.
-Thus, running this section on google colab will automatically load the data without the need to download it.
+Thus, running this section on google colab will automatically load the data.
 However, if you want to run this locally, please download the data from [Colab](https://colab.research.google.com/).

-We will start by preprocessing the data by one hot encoding the labels and normalizing the data.
+We first preprocessed the data by one hot encoding the labels and normalizing the data.

 ```python